ggravey/EventLabs/README.md

 During this day you will be able to experience the various cloud services from Oracle hands-on.
 Below you find the link to all labs already available :

+## Low Code Development ##
++ [Develop a MAX Application](http://docs.oracle.com/cd/E65774_01/tutorials/tut_mcs_max_short/tut_mcs_max_short_1a.html) - Develop a Mobile application using the Mobile Application Accelerator (MAX) utility from the Mobile Cloud Service

 ## Application Development ##
++ [AppDev Development lab](AppDev/Develop.md) - Building applications with DevOps: using Developer Cloud Service to build a SpringBoot application and deploying to Application Container Cloud Service

 + [AppDev Infrastructure lab](AppDev/AppDevInfra.md) - Set up the infrastructure to run your applications : create a Database and Application Servers, either using DBaaS or JCS, or use Docker Container to spin up any conainer from the Docker repository
-+ [AppDev Development lab](AppDev/Develop.md) - Building applications with DevOps: using Developer Cloud Service to build a SpringBoot application and deploying to Application Container Cloud Service
-+ [DevStar Lab](https://github.com/oracledevstar/microserviceworkshop/blob/master/instructions/clonecode.md) - Join a rebel squad, develop Microservices together and defeat the DevStar backend application

 ## Container Native labs ##